 - Collision-Only Coverage: covers a collision between your vehicle and another car or object.

-- Comprehension Plans: covers collisions along with other types of damages to your vehicle such as theft, vandalism, and natural disasters.
+- Comprehension Plans: covers collisions along with other types of damages to your vehicles such as theft, vandalism, and natural disasters.

 - Uninsured and Underinsured Motorist Coverage: reimburses you, a family member, or designated driver if one of the following persons are hit by an uninsured, hit-and-run driver, or a drive with insurance who has an insufficient insurance provider who is unable to pay for total losses.